Xheis/brewpi-avr/README.md

-brewpi-avr
+BrewPi Keggle Slave
 ==========

-This is the code that runs on the BrewPi AVR/Arduino, and also as a simulator on the desktop.
+This is based on the BrewPi AVR/Arduino code, and will be used to control a E-BIAB keggle.

-This project uses Git Flow.
-The development branch is the newest branch.
-The master branch is the latest stable branch.
-This branch works out of the box with the official BrewPi shields.
-If you do not want to add your own code, you can just download the latest HEX file from http://dl.brewpi.com and use the web interface to upload it to your Arduino.
+Below is the original work:

 Project Layout
 --------------